 In the ancient world, cornucopia were held high by harvest goddesses such Ceres, Demeter, Abundantia, and Flora, as well as goddesses of prosperity and good luck like Fortuna or Tyche.
 These goddesses were all honored with offerings of food at times of harvest – and of course, there was a lot of accompanying feasting, games, and revelry.

 Countless carvings, votives, statues, and shrines dated between the 1st to 7th century, also depict the Mothers or Matrones of ancient Gaul (divinities associated with rivers, mountains, springs, and trees) holding cornucopias filled with fruits and grains.
 During harvest, women left offerings at these shrines, to ensure their blessings.
 Scholars generally agree this “Cult of the Mothers” was a pagan tribute to the female divinity in nature.

-Linked to medieval legends of the Holy Grail, the mystical chalice that returned green to the wasteland, it was the source of life itself.
+The horn was also associated with medieval legends of the Holy Grail, the mystical chalice that returned green to the wasteland and was the source of life itself.
 In Norse mythology, the horn was carried by goddess Idun, “The Glorious Maiden Who Knows the Age-Cure of the Aesir’ who dispensed the elixir of immortality and the eternal regeneration of youth.

-But so far the best part of my autumn equinox harvest is this.
-In this time when the geese fly overhead and the landscape shimmers with the reds and yellows of dying foliage, my basket fills me with “gratitude attitude” for the never-ending ability of the earth to provide.
-And in the darkening days of encroaching winter it’s a good faith to have.
+For me, the best thing about my autumn equinox ritual is this.
+When the geese fly overhead and the landscape shimmers with the reds and yellows of dying foliage, my basket fills me with “gratitude attitude” for the never-ending ability of the earth to provide.
+And in the darkening days of encroaching winter, it’s a good faith to have.